jannfis/argocd-nutshell/README.md

 * The latest released `argocd` CLI, ready to use logged into the Argo CD instance

-## Installing other Argo CD versions
+## Installing other versions

-You can override the Argo CD version installed by the `default` variant by setting some environment variables before running `vagrant up`:
+You can override the versions installed by the `default` variant by setting some environment variables before running `vagrant up`:

 * `ARGOCD_VERSION`: This lets you specify another version of the manifests